HSB

 Digitalisation impacts society and the world of work in many ways.
 Our degree programmes are designed to teach the skills needed to meet the associated requirements.
 The faculties are reviewing and updating their study programmes and developing them accordingly.
 Long before the corona pandemic, HSB was already implementing online and blended learning formats in teaching to secure and support students’ learning progress.
 The current state support programmes for the digitalisation of teaching and services provide tailwind for the committed work being done in the study programmes and service areas.

 Moreover, we are using additionally acquired funds to test innovative digital teaching formats and to expand the necessary infrastructure.
-Currently, the faculties are also planning 20 additional professorships on this key forward-looking topic.
+Additional professorships on this future-oriented topic are continuously being established in the faculties.
 In so doing, we are creating additional potential for competence development in teaching and learning.
 HSB research and transfer with companies will also be intensified as a result.
 E-government, the digitalisation of administrative processes, and "Bologna Digital" are central requirements facing higher education development over the coming years.

 In a society where knowledge is the most important basis for value creation, continuing education plays a central role in terms of lifelong learning.
 Further education also enables professional and social advancement.
 HSB sees itself as an open university and has made it a strategic task to further develop its offerings in the field of continuing education and lifelong learning by founding the Institute for Scientific Continuing Education (IWW).

-The International Graduate Center (IGC) and the Graduate & Professional School at HSB form the institutional core of the IWW in close cooperation with the university's Centre for Teaching and Learning (ZLL).
+The International Graduate Center (IGC) at HSB forms the institutional core of the IWW and has been successfully operating as a graduate and business school for over 20 years, offering master's and certificate programs to a broad audience in close cooperation with the university's Centre for Teaching and Learning (ZLL).

 The aim is to establish a continuing education campus close to the city centre with the provision of an extended range of continuing education and training courses tailored to diverse target groups.
 Individual modules or entire study programmes can be completed as extra-occupational offerings.
 In the area of open education, HSB contributes to facilitating access to higher education and equal opportunity at all levels in the sense of "advancement through education".